 Shearer was a great forward in the penalty area and made scoring easy.
 He played in 27 league and cup matches in his first season.
 His 16 goals included two hat-tricks in a 5-0 win against Colchester United at Layer Road and one in a 5-1 defeat of Wigan Athletic in our final home match of the season.

 He was a part of all competitions from 1985–6.
 He scored 11 times, including a hat trick in a 5-1 win at home over Swansea.
 However, he didn’t score in his 13 final matches of that season.
 His season ended prematurely after he sustained a serious injury to his hamstring in the return match against Swansea in March 1986.

 His next campaign was his most successful in terms of appearances and goals.
-He scored 18 times in 48 competition appearances, including the two-minute winner at Newport County’s 2-1 opening-day victory.
+He scored 18 times in 48 competition appearances, including the two-minute winner in Newport County’s 2-1 opening-day victory.

-Shearer was featured 15 times in 1987-8.
-He scored five goals in four matches: one in our 8-1 win over Southend United, another at Wigan, and a brace at Chesterfield’s 10-0 thrashing.
+Shearer was featured 15 times in 1987–88.
+He scored five goals in four matches: one in our 8-1 win over Southend United, another at Wigan, and a brace in Chesterfield’s 10-0 thrashing.
 Then he scored the second goal in our 2-0 victory against Fulham at Craven Cottage.

 Dave made his last Gillingham appearance in a home 1-0 League Cup loss against Stoke in October 1987.
 He then joined Bournemouth for a PS20,000 fee.
 He had played in 119 games at Priestfield and scored 50 goals.

 He is currently 21st on the club’s all-time scoring list.
 Four months later, he moved to Scunthorpe on a PS15,000 contract.
 He was then on the move again, in December 1988.
 This time, he returned to the northeast to join Darlington for PS10,000.
 He then moved to Billingham Synthonia (non-league), where Cochrane was again one of his teammates.